 - Place a stainless steel lid on the lamb roast, or cover the lamb with baking paper followed by double layer of foil to keep the liquid from evaporating.

-- Turn the oven down to 100C and slow roast for seven hours.
+- Next, turn the oven down to 100C and slow roast for seven hours.

-- After a few hours, whenever you feel like it, open it up and use the liquid at the bottom of the baking dish to pour over the top of the lamb.
-You can do this a couple of times during the slow roasting process.
+- Following the first few hours of cooking, whenever you feel like it, open it up and use the liquid at the bottom of the baking dish to pour over the top of the lamb.
+I suggest you do this a couple of times during the slow roasting process.

 - Test the roast by inserting a fork.
 It should be so tender it falls apart!